 Defining an Asset Class

-Asset allocation is one of the most important decisions faced by investors, however there are no universally accepted criteria that define exactly what an asset class is.
+Asset allocation is one of the most important decisions investors face, however there are no universally accepted criteria that define exactly what an asset class is.
 Some investments take on the status of an asset class because managers feel that investors are more inclined to allocate funds to products if they are defined as an asset class, rather than merely as an investment strategy.
 Alternatively, the investment industry tends to overlook investment categories that legitimately qualify as an asset class because investors are reluctant to defy tradition.

 What are the real consequences of NOT defining an asset class?